Hospitals Battle For Control Over Fast-Growing Heart-Valve Procedure

 Hospitals that already have a TAVR franchise are fighting to stifle new competitors, saying programs that don't do enough procedures would not provide high-quality care.

 At stake is the care of thousands of patients.
 Half of the more than 250,000 Americans estimated each year to develop severe aortic valve stenosis — narrowing of the valve that regulates the flow of blood from the heart to the largest artery of the body.
-Getting an artificial heart valve lowers that death rate to as low as 17 percent over two years die within two years, studies show.
+Getting an artificial heart valve lowers that death rate to as low as 17 percent over two years, studies show.

 Also at stake is the $45,000 Medicare pays hospitals for each TAVR case — excluding the doctor's fee.
 While hospitals typically make only a small profit on the procedure — partly because the device costs more than $30,000 — they benefit because each TAVR patient typically needs other cardiac services and tests that can boost the hospital's bottom line.